Breast Cancer Symptoms: Best To Know Your Breast

 Mammograms are a type of X-ray that are commonly used for screening.

 The advantage of a mammogram is that it can detect tiny lumps, as small as 2 millimeters (mm) in size, which is about the size of a pencil tip.
 You would never be able to feel a lump this small.
 Most breast cancer tumors cannot be felt until they are at least 22 mm in size, or about the size of a small pea.
 But screening with mammograms isn't without controversy.

 Mammograms: Are They Too Sensitive For Our Own Good?

-There are undoubtedly pros and cons for mammogram screening.
+There are undoubtedly pros and cons for screening mammograms.
 Although mammograms do save lives, for each breast cancer death prevented, 3 to 4 women are over-diagnosed and some, over-treated.
 A reasonably high percentage of breast cancers disappear of their own accord, and some are so slow-growing that they might not ever need treatment at all.
 Mammograms that show up suspicious but later turn out to be normal cause a lot of unnecessary anxiety and cost.

 As a result, experts debate what age is best for screening.
 Guidelines published by the USPSTF recommend a screening mammography every 2 years for women aged 50 to 74 - the age range where most women of average risk develop breast cancer.
 For women aged under 50 or over 75, a decision should be made individually with her doctor.
 Women who have a mother, sister, or daughter with breast cancer may benefit from beginning screening in their 40s.